 Hidden away on what's effectively a dead-end trail on top of Peavine Ridge is an exceptionally attractive old-growth grove, mostly of Douglas Fir but with some redwoods mixed in.
 One of the least-visited areas of the park, the remote grove can only be reached by a 1600-foot climb to Peavine Ridge followed by an 800-foot descent, then a return along the same route.

 The grove is definitely off the beaten track.
 The spur road that descends to the grove is well-maintained but obviously little-used even compared to the rest of Peavine Ridge Road.
-No guidebooks describe the spur and it's easy to see why; the relatively popular Look Prairie - Peavine Ridge - Thornton loop, which is adjacent to the spur, has a very similar old-growth grove and also offers the greater satisfaction of a loop hike.
-For this reason I recommend that first-time visitors to Peavine Ridge take the Thornton loop.
-Repeat visitors, though, should definitely consider checking out the spur road.
+No guidebooks describe the spur and it's easy to see why; the relatively popular Look Prairie - Peavine Ridge - Thornton loop, which is adjacent to the spur, has similar old growth and also offers the greater satisfaction of a loop hike.
+But the Peavine Ridge spur is more scenic.

 Click here to see the trailhead location in Google Maps.

 Park at the bottom of Look Prairie Road, in the dirt pullout by the gate.
 The road immediatly begins a moderate (11% grade) ascent and leaves behind the big old-growth redwoods of Upper Bull Creek Flat.
 The trail then skirts the confusingly-named Look Prairie and Luke Prairie, passing small fire-blackened redwoods and finally cutting across the grassy area before entering second-growth forest.
 There isn't really much of a view from the prairie; you can see some of the spectacularly tall redwoods at the bottom of the prairie, but the view up and down the Bull Creek valley is mostly blocked.